pip-services-infra/pip-services-syslog-node/README.md

-# SysLog Microservice
+# Event Log Microservice

-This is a system activity logging microservice from Pip.Services library.
+This is a system event logging microservice from Pip.Services library.
-It logs important system activities like starts and stops of servers, upgrades to a new version, fatal system errors.
+It logs important system events like starts and stops of servers, upgrades to a new version, fatal system errors or key business transactions.

 The microservice currently supports the following deployment options:
-* Deployment platforms: Standalone Process, Seneca
+* Deployment platforms: Standalone Process, Seneca Plugin
 * External APIs: HTTP/REST, Seneca
-* Persistence: Flat Files, MongoDB
+* Persistence: Memory, Flat Files, MongoDB

 This microservice has no dependencies on other microservices.